Medical Marijuana for ALS (Lou Gehrig's Disease) in Florida

 Overview

 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's Disease, is a progressive neurodegenerative disease that affects motor neurons in the brain and spinal cord, leading to the loss of voluntary muscle control.
 Patients experience progressive weakness, muscle atrophy, clumsiness, slurred speech, difficulty swallowing and breathing, and uncontrollable emotional outbursts.
-The disease only worsens with time — symptoms that begin as mild twitching can progress to complete loss of mobility.
+The disease only worsens with time — symptoms that begin as mild twitching can progress to complete loss of mobility and respiratory failure.

-ALS is almost universally fatal, with a median survival of 2-5 years from symptom onset.
-The only FDA-approved medication, riluzole, can modestly slow progression by lowering glutamate levels but cannot regenerate damaged neurons — and it extends life by only a few months at best.
+ALS is almost universally fatal, with a median survival of 2–5 years from symptom onset.
+Approximately 5,000 Americans are diagnosed with ALS each year, and about 30,000 are living with the disease at any given time.
+The only FDA-approved medications — riluzole and edaravone — provide modest benefits at best.
+Riluzole extends life by only a few months and cannot regenerate damaged neurons, while edaravone may slow functional decline in a subset of patients.
 Treatment therefore focuses on a multidisciplinary approach including physical therapy, speech therapy, breathing support, nutritional assistance, and rigorous symptom management.

 How Medical Cannabis May Help